Solamere Network - Executive Partner Group

 Prior to joining CKE, Puzder served as executive vice president, general counsel for Fidelity National Financial, Inc. and chief executive officer of Santa Barbara Restaurant Group, Inc. He is a member of the California, Nevada and Missouri Bar Associations.

-He is a frequent commentator on economic and politic issues in publications including The Wall Street Journal, The Washington Post, The New York Post, Real Clear Politics, National Review and Fox Opinion.
+He is a frequent commentator on economic and political issues in publications including The Wall Street Journal, The Washington Post, The New York Post, Real Clear Politics, National Review, and Fox Opinion.
 He also appears regularly on Fox News, Fox Business, and CNBC.

-Puzder is member of the Board of Directors of the Job Creators' Network; The Washington University Law School Board of Advisors; the Advisory Board of 2ndVote Advisers LLC.; and the Board of Advisors of Prager University.
+Puzder is a member of the Board of Directors of the Job Creators Network, The Washington University Law School Board of Advisors, the Advisory Board of 2ndVote Advisers LLC., and the Board of Advisors of Prager University.

 Mr. Sargent is the retired chairman and chief executive officer of Staples, Inc., a business products retailer, headquartered in Framingham, Massachusetts.
 He joined Staples in 1989 and progressed through a variety of management positions before he was named chief executive officer in 2002 and chairman in 2005, positions he held until June 2016 and January 2017, respectively.
 Before joining Staples, Mr. Sargent served in a variety of management positions at The Kroger Co.